octoml/atlantis-hackathon/README.md

     print('{}', flush=True)
 ```

+See the examples directory for some starter projects.

 # Solution Submission

 Submit your solution(s) https://forms.gle/utQt8xdeDg9KY8Rz6 please make sure your submission runs as docker container .tgz files.